aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/remove-white-spaces-from-the-data-before-rendering-to-image/_index.md

 When you use the sheet-to-image feature, the output image has white/blank space, that is, a border, around it by default.
 You can remove this.
 Set the top, left, bottom, and right page setup margins for the source worksheet to 0 and specify [**ImageOrPrintOptions**](https://apireference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions) attributes accordingly.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-RemoveWhitespaceAroundData-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-RemoveWhitespaceAroundData-1.java" >}}